buhfur/ConfigFiles/notes/proxmox.md

 * Added x-systemd.automount to /etc/fstab on proxmox root in an attempt to ensure the server has access before attempting to backup
 * also added the prior mentioned fstab option to apply to pool2 as well.

+# 11/32/2024

+* converted deluge to a docker container

+* setup protonvpn docker container

+* bridged deluge and protonvpn docker containers together on the "torrent-bridge" network

+* configured incoming address on deluge container to docker bridge network IP